ChrstphrHll/npc_gen/students/Brithmaur Decker.md

 # Brithmaur Decker
 ---
 ### Description
-- Half-Orc Druid from Principality of the Palus Peoples
+- Half-Orc Druid from Magmus Centerhold
 - 7th year Diplomacy student in Fiesn
-- long straight dirty blonde hair that's messy, Pale Brown eyes, and Green Blue skin
+- short wavy brunette hair that's well kept, Pale Brown eyes, and Green Blue skin
 - Is Strong-willed and Boorish, and has Independence as their ideal

 ### Organizations